1st Battalion, 5th Marines: Persian Gulf War and the 1990s

-Global War on Terror
+Global war on terror

 The battalion deployed to Kuwait in 2003 to become part of the invasion force that ousted Saddam Hussein.
 The Marines of 1/5 were the first to enter the country beginning combat operations the day prior to the war beginning.
 The battalion continued north in the coming weeks before ultimately participating in the battle for Baghdad.
 They returned again to Iraq as part of Operation Iraqi Freedom in early 2004 for security and stabilization operations in Al Anbar Province.
 In March 2004, the battalion, this time attached to the 1st Marine Regiment along with several other units, participated in Operation Vigilant Resolve in the restive city of Fallujah.
 They were deployed a third time in support of Operation Iraqi Freedom, one of only two Marine Corps infantry battalions to do so at the time, in the city of Ar Ramadi, capital of Al Anbar Province between March and October 2005.

 1/5 deployed to Afghanistan from May to December 2009 as part of Task Force Leatherneck and conducted combat operations in the Nawa-I-Barakzayi District of Helmand province.

 1/5 was once more deployed to Afghanistan from March to October 2011 in support of Operation Enduring Freedom and ISAF to the Sangin District of Helmand Province.
 During this time they took part in two separate combat operations.
+The battalion suffered 17 KIA and 191 WIA.
 Upon completing this rotation they were awarded with the Navy Meritorious Unit Citation award.